muyangren907/flask_tg/readthedocs/concepts/updates.rst

 There might be cases when an event handler is supposed to be used solitary and it makes no sense to process any other handlers in the chain.
-For this case, it is possible to raise a `telethon.events.StopPropagation` exception which will cause the propagation of the update through your handlers to stop:
+For this case, it is possible to raise a `wuyusile.events.StopPropagation` exception which will cause the propagation of the update through your handlers to stop:

 .. code-block:: python

-    from telethon.events import StopPropagation
+    from wuyusile.events import StopPropagation

     @client.on(events.NewMessage)
     async def _(event):